Pista (Pistachios) During Pregnancy: Benefits, Safety, and Risks

 Consuming pista in pregnancy aids in healthy weight gain when consumed in moderation.

-2. Almonds or Pista – Which Is Healthier in Pregnancy?
+2. Almonds or Pista – Which is healthier in pregnancy?

 Both almonds and pistachios (pista) are nutritious nuts that can be a valuable part of a healthy diet during pregnancy.
 They offer a variety of essential nutrients that can contribute to the well-being of both the expectant mother and the developing baby.

+Pistachio nuts and pregnancy go hand in hand when it comes to healthy eating.
 As with most things in life, too much of pista can be detrimental, especially to pregnant women.
 By consuming them in moderation, you can reap the maximum benefits of this nutritive nut and avoid any side-effects.
 So, unless you have been specifically told to steer clear of pistachios by your doctor, go ahead and relish your daily serving of them.

 Also Read: